tldr-pages/tldr/pages/common/mogrify.md

 # mogrify

-> Tool that allows making operations on multiple images ie. resizing, cropping, flipping, adding effects.
-Replaces the original file.
+> Perform operations on multiple images, such as resizing, cropping, flipping, and adding effects.
+> Changes are applied directly to the original file.

-- Resize all jpg images in the folder to 50% of their initial size:
+- Resize all JPEG images in the folder to 50% of their initial size:

 `mogrify -resize {{50%}} {{*.jpg}}`

-- Resize all images starting with DSC to 800x600:
+- Resize all images starting with "DSC" to 800x600:

 `mogrify -resize {{800x600}} {{DSC*}}`

-- Convert all png images in the folder to jpg:
+- Convert all PNG images in the folder to JPEG:

 `mogrify -format {{jpg}} {{*.png}}`

-- Halve the saturation for all image files in the folder:
+- Halve the saturation of all image files in the current directory:

 `mogrify -modulate {{100,50}} {{*}}`

-- Double the brightness for all image files in the folder:
+- Double the brightness of all image files in the current directory:

 `mogrify -modulate {{200}} {{*}}`